robksawyer/spec.global.backend/README.md

 > Spec (http://spec.global) is filling a niche in the [display advertising technology landscape](http://prezi.com/katuvp2rkyk_/the-display-advertising-technology-landscape/) by providing media planning and creative agencies a platform that connects them to site and publisher inventory specifications.

+# Before you dive in

+In order to get a better understanding of how Sails config variables are passed around.
+Check out this [StackOverflow post](https://stackoverflow.com/questions/18267706/create-config-variables-in-sails-js).
+You should also check out the document [ONBOARDING.md](ONBOARDING.md) as it has on-boarding information.

 ## Used components and development tools
 The Spec backend application uses following 3rd party libraries to make all this magic happen.
 To see all of the components used, check the `package.json` file in the root directory.